27 April 2018

 Mariusz had a very hard task.
 How are you going to show event sourcing in 45 minutes, when normally it takes few-days workshops to learn it?
 Fortunately, before the talk began, Mariusz pointed out that this speech isn’t about learning but about inspiring us to find more about it on our own (oh, I miss my college times).
 And that’s completely understandable in this case.

 Event sourcing isn’t about the implementation but rather about extracting the knowledge about the domain from the business.

 Mariusz has guided us through the whole idea of event storming.
-Why do we need a wall, markers, colourful sticky cards and how those cards transfer to implementation.
-What’s cool is that it was all backend up by a real-life example, from an event storming session he had led.
+Why do we need a wall, markers, and colorful sticky cards, and how do those cards transfer to implementation?
+What’s cool is that it was all backed up by a real-life example, from an event storming session he had led.
 To make it more interesting, a few people from that session were also present in the speech. 🙂 At the end, I have to admit – I was inspired.
-I’m sure we’ll try to use this approach in TSH during next workshops with a client.
+I’m sure we’ll try to use this approach in TSH during the next workshops with a client.

 The next speech was called “Feature Toggle – Zarządzanie zmianami w Continuous delivery” and it was delivered by Karol Kreft.
 This time, I’ve moved to the Application Architecture track.
 Just after I reached the room, it was clear that this is a hot topic – the place was full of people.
 As for me, sometime in the past, I had a chance to work with a system where I could turn on and off features.